张力 Li Zhang

 Working Papers

 1. Migration Restrictions and the Migrant-Native Wage Gap: The Role of Wage Setting and Sorting (with Naijia Guo, Rongjie Zhang, Ben Zou).
-New draft coming soon!
+Revision requested by American Economic Review.

 • presented: RFBerlin-CReAM Workshop 2024; 2024 AMES; 2024 SOLE Annual Conference ; 2023 EWMES; 2023 HKEA Biennial Conference; 2023 AASLE Annual Conference; Invited seminar at Jinan University